kghite/indelible/README.md

 <img src="./static/loop.png" alt="TFKT Logo" width="20%">

+## Indelible

-**Update the status of your daily habits in a rich terminal UI until it locks in at the end of the day**
+**A permanent record habit tracker - update the status of your daily habits in a rich terminal UI until it locks in at the end of the day**

 [📑 Usage](#usage) &nbsp; [🛠️ Install](#installation) &nbsp; [📜 License](#license)